Fly Fishing The Original Great Wild of Montana

-The South Fork of the Flathead is known in the fly fishing world as the Mecca for dry-fly cutthroat fishing.
-Located in the 1.5 million-acre Bob Marshall Wilderness, America’s first ever designated wilderness area, the South Fork is formed from the junction of Danaher Creek and Young’s Creek.
+The South Fork of the Flathead is known in the fly fishing world as the Mecca for dry fly cutthroat fishing.
+Located in the 1.5 million acre Bob Marshall Wilderness, America’s first ever designated wilderness area, the South Fork is formed from the junction of Danaher Creek and Young’s Creek.
 From here, it runs 45 miles due north, fed by dozens of small tributaries, where it exits the wilderness near Spotted Bear Ranger Station.
-This trip completely transects the wilderness area from south to north, right through the deepest, most remote area of the “Bob."
+This trip completely transects the wilderness area from south to north, right through the deepest, most remote area of the “Bob.”

 Food and Beverages

 Appetizers and beverages await your arrival each evening after a full day on the river.
 Enjoy hearty, “camp-style” Western meals featuring fresh salads, entrees such as Bison tacos or rib-eye steaks grilled over an open fire, and apple crisp baked in a Dutch oven.
 Dinner wine is provided.
 The nature of a pack in wilderness trip creates limitations on weight.
 There will be beer, but it is considered a luxury and will be cherished during the trip.
-You are welcome to BYOB.
+You are welcome to bring your own.

 Typical Length of Stay